openwisp/openwisp-monitoring/README.rst

        },
    }

-**Note:** If an organization has more than one iperf server configured, then it enables the iperf checks to run concurrently on different devices.
+**Note:** If an organization has more than one iperf3 server configured, then it enables the iperf3 checks to run concurrently on different devices.
 If all of the available servers are busy, then it will add the check back in the queue.

-The celery-beat configuration for the iperf check needs to be added too:
+The celery-beat configuration for the iperf3 check needs to be added too:

 .. code-block:: python

     from celery.schedules import crontab

     # Celery TIME_ZONE should be equal to django TIME_ZONE
-    # In order to schedule run_iperf_checks on the correct time intervals
+    # In order to schedule run_iperf3_checks on the correct time intervals
     CELERY_TIMEZONE = TIME_ZONE
     CELERY_BEAT_SCHEDULE = {
         # Other celery beat configurations
-        # Celery beat configuration for iperf check
+        # Celery beat configuration for iperf3 check
-        'run_iperf_checks': {
+        'run_iperf3_checks': {
             'task': 'openwisp_monitoring.check.tasks.run_checks',
             # https://docs.celeryq.dev/en/latest/userguide/periodic-tasks.html#crontab-schedules
             # Executes check every 5 mins from 00:00 AM to 6:00 AM (night)
             'schedule': crontab(minute='*/5', hour='0-6'),
-            # Iperf check path
+            # Iperf3 check path
-            'args': (['openwisp_monitoring.check.classes.Iperf'],),
+            'args': (['openwisp_monitoring.check.classes.Iperf3'],),
             'relative': True,
         }
     }